segmentio/segment-docs/src/connections/functions/insert-functions.md

 ### Using the Destinations tab

-To access insert functions through the Destinations tab, navigate to **Connections > Destinations > Functions** and select your insert function.
+To access insert functions through the Destinations tab:
+1. Navigate to **Connections > Destinations**
+2. Select your destination
+3. Select **Functions** and then select your insert function.

 Use this page to edit and manage insert functions in your workspace.

 You can also use this page to [enable destination insert functions](#enable-the-insert-function) in your workspace.